koushik514/mobiquity/README.md

 Steps followed

 1. I have read the filecontents, with UTF 8 encoding inorder to parse currency symbols.
-2. Split the contents of file, assuming each packaging record in each line, and value before ':' as the max allowed weight.
+2. I assumed that each line in the file corresponds to a unique package.
+Based on this assumption, I split the contents of the file.
+The value before ':' is the max allowed weight.
-3. While reading the contents, created an object(PackageDetail) that has weight, index and cost of package.
+3. While reading the contents, I created an object(PackageDetail) that has weight, index and cost of package.
 Applied given constraints
-Max weight that a package can take is ?
-100
+Max weight that a package can take is 100
-Max weight and cost of an item is ?
-100
+Max weight and cost of an item is 100
 4. Created a PackageCostComparator class(that implements Comparator)to sort the list of packageDetails as per cost(maximum cost being the top value in list)
 Also added additional sort constraint to a package which weights less in	case there is more than	one	package	with the same price.
 5. Created a class that takes input as maxAllowed weight and the list of Packagedetails to be choosen for shipping.